 NEJM Knowledge+ Internal Medicine Board Review helps you earn ABIM MOC points, but maintaining certification is about more than the recertification exam, it’s also about learning and demonstrating proficiency.

 Our solution makes board review and continuous learning more efficient, effective, and engaging.
-Better yet, it offers you the opportunity to earn up to 270 ABIM MOC points and 270 CME credits.
-Here’s how it works…
+Better yet, it offers you the opportunity to earn ABIM MOC points and CME credits.
+Here’s how it works:

 - ABIM MOC points: Questions in our question bank have been approved for self-assessment points by the American Board of Internal Medicine.
 You’ll encounter them as you answer questions by subspecialty and in “recharge” mode.
-Every six correct answers generate one MOC point and one CME credit.
+You will receive one (1) point for every six (6) questions you answer correctly.
+You earn 1/6 of a point the first time you answer a question correctly regardless of the format.
 Your points will be automatically submitted to the ABIM on your behalf; please allow 24-48 hours for your points to display on the ABIM website.

-- CME credits: Physicians can earn up to 270 CME credits for participating in NEJM Knowledge+ Internal Medicine Board Review.
-As you progress through the question bank, you earn one CME credit for each six correct answers.
-Also, we provide a report that you can use to maintain your CME records.
+- CME credits: Physicians can earn up to 341 CME credits for participating in NEJM Knowledge+ Internal Medicine Board Review.
+As you progress through the question bank, you earn one (1) CME credit for each six (6) questions you answer correctly.
+You earn 1/6 of a credit the first time you answer a question correctly regardless of the format.
+We provide a report that you can use to maintain your CME records.

 Your accumulated ABIM MOC points and CME credits are continuously tracked and displayed as you learn and earn with Internal Medicine Board Review.

 Take advantage of our special offer and start earning points today.

 CME credit and MOC points are available for 3 years.
 Term begins January 27, 2020.

 Original Release Date: January 27, 2014

 Review dates: 2015, 2016, 2018, 2019